FastGitORG/.github/profile/README.md

-# We are FastGit.
+# We are FastGit 🌩️.
 Goodbye!